-4.16 It is likely that the Municipal Bond Agency will be offering loans to local authorities in the near future.
-The agency has declared itself open for business after issuing its first operating framework to councils.
-Once approved the agency will develop plans for its first issue of bonds.
-It is also hoped that the borrowing rates will be lower than those offered by the Public Works Loan Board (PWLB).
-The Council will consider this as an additional source of borrowing as and when appropriate.
+4.16 It is possible that the Municipal Bond Agency will be offering loans to local authorities in the future.
+The agency hopes that the borrowing rates will be lower than those offered by the Public Works Loan Board (PWLB).
+The Council may consider this as an additional source of borrowing as and when appropriate.